metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 _Note_: In most use cases, only the first entry in `aggregated_commitments` (i.e., index 0) is used.
 It corresponds to the threshold public key associated with the final distributed private key.
 If other indices are not required for the application, their computation may be omitted to reduce overhead.

-### Submission of data to orchestrator
+### Submission of data to coordinator

-Each participant MUST send to the orchestrator:
+Each participant MUST send to the coordinator:

 - The derived partial public key (corresponding to their computed private key share).
 - The threshold public key at index 0 (i.e., the combined public key for the distributed private key).
 - A signature over a predetermined message, using the computed private key share.
 This serves as proof of key share possession and correctness.

-### Orchestrator validation of results
+### Coordinator validation of results

-The generation orchestrator MUST receive, from all participants and within a predefined timeout:
+The generation coordinator MUST receive, from all participants and within a predefined timeout:

 - A partial public key
 - A threshold public key
 - A signature over a predetermined message using the participant's key share (partial private key)

-If any of these are missing after the timeout, the orchestrator MUST mark the key generation as unsuccessful and notify all participants.
+If any of these are missing after the timeout, the coordinator MUST mark the key generation as unsuccessful and notify all participants.
 It MAY attempt to identify the source of failure and MAY recommend or enforce corrective measures.

-Once these have been received, the orchestrator MUST perform the following checks:
+Once these have been received, the coordinator MUST perform the following checks:

 #### Partial public key validation